-Kabbage vs OnDeck Summary
+Kabbage vs OnDeck Capital Summary

 |Expected APR Range|

-*Updated: May, 2018
+*Updated: October 2018

-We believe OnDeck gives small businesses the best chance of getting approved for a short-term business loan.
-Business owners only need a credit score of 500+, $100K in annual revenue, and at least 1 year of operating history to be considered.
-Many other providers of short-term loans require credit scores upwards of 600+ and up to two years of business history.
+- Lower Minimum Qualifications: Business owners only need a credit score of 500+, $100,000 in annual revenue, and one year in business.
+Some OnDeck competitors require credit scores of 600+ and two or more years of business history.

 When You Should Consider a Kabbage Loan Instead of OnDeck

-Kabbage issues loans for 12 months or less and has a maximum loan size of $250K.
+Kabbage issues loans for 12 months or less and has a maximum loan size of $250,000.
 If you need a small business loan for a short period of time, Kabbage may be your best choice.

-OnDeck & Kabbage Competitors
+When to Use OnDeck & Kabbage Competitors

 Common OnDeck & Kabbage Competitors

-|BlueVine||Flexible business lines of credit up to $250K.
-(Best line of credit.)|
+|BlueVine||Flexible business lines of credit up to $250K for recurring, short-term working capital needs.|

 |Square Capital||Companies that accept payments through Square and need up to $100K in financing.|

-When to Apply With BlueVine
+When to Apply with BlueVine